-This one is for the fellow students.
 There's really no way you can perform your best on an exam or quiz if your blood sugar is low.
 Ask your professor or teacher for a 20-minute extension in order for you to get some carbohydrates into your bloodstream and get sugar levels back up.
 Most schools and colleges have assistance for students with special needs like this, allowing them to get permission to put off a test (for example) because of health issues.

 If my blood sugar drops in the midst of a buzzing group of a friends, the last thing I have the energy for is to giggle, make jokes and entertain.
 I usually slip away to the kitchen as discreetly as possible and scour the fridge for orange juice.
 I hang around in the kitchen just long enough before anyone notices I'm missing, then return to the social scene full of sugar -- and energy!